meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 This standard is concerned with three kinds of applications:

 - **asset registries**:
-  which are used to manage the ownership records of Canton Network tokens.
+  which are used to manage the ownership records of tokenized assets.
   For example, Amulet as the app backing Canton Coin, or Brale using the Digital Asset tokenization utility app to issue SBC on Canton.

-- **wallets and custody solutions**: which are used by investors to manage their Canton Network token holdings across multiple asset registries.
-For example, DFNS, Copper, HydraX, or future retail oriented wallets.
+- **wallets and custody solutions**: which are used by investors to manage their Canton Network asset holdings across multiple asset registries.
+For example, DFNS, Copper, or future retail oriented wallets.

 - **apps**: any other services which interact with tokenized assets on-chain.